 One day after shooting, Viggo Mortensen went to a pub without washing off his tattoos or even changing out of his costume.
-He claims that some of the patrons became very frightened of him, assuming he was a real member of Vory v Zakone.
+He overheard a couple speaking Russian and decided to eavesdrop, to see if he could understand what they were saying.
+He caught a few words before they stopped mid-sentence.
+When he turned around, he saw they were staring at the tattoos on his hands; they were scared, as they assumed he was a real member of Vory v Zakone.

 None of the characters who were members of the Vory v Zakone used a gun throughout the movie.
 The reason for this is that when doing research on Russian organized crime, David Cronenberg discovered that members of the Vory v Zakone typically prefer to use knives instead of guns.
 The rationale for this is that if Vory v Zakone members were arrested by police and questioned as to why they were in possession of such weapons, the suspects could evade suspicion by claiming that the knives were simply for linoleum cutting.